 Issuing CAs shall provide a Certificate status service either in the form of a CRL distribution point or an OCSP responder or both.
-For Code Signing Certificates and Qualified Certificates that include a cRLDistributionPoints extension, Issuing CAs shall not remove revocation entries on CRL or OCSP until 10 years after the Expiry Date of the revoked Certificate.
+Revocation entries may be removed after expiry of the Certificate to promote more efficient CRL file size management, except for Code Signing Certificates (only 10 years after expiry).

 For other Certificate types, Issuing CAs shall not remove revocation entries on CRL or OCSP until after the Expiry Date of the revoked Certificate.

+If required by Root Programs or CA/B Forum requirements, Issuing CAs may backdate revocation of Certificates with the revocationDate field, as an exception to the best practice described in RFC 5280 to use the invalidityDate field.